suznary/loading-sample/README.md

 # loading-sample
-a loading animation that spins around and expands and contracts
+This is a loading animation that spins around and expands and contracts.